vial-kb/vial-kb.github.io/docs/docs/porting-to-via.md

 Before compiling a firmware using your newly created `vial.json` file, it is highly encouraged to test that the file displays and behaves as expected first, since a *technically correct* file with a complete but perhaps _visually incorrect_ layout will not be handled by the compiler.

-**To do this open up the Vial application and click `File` -> `Load dummy JSON` and select your file.**
+**To do this open up the Vial application and click `File` &rarr; `Load dummy JSON` and select your file.**

-A representation of your keyboard should now be shown on the screen, with the correct keys, in a resonably similar layout to as it was displayed in [http://www.keyboard-layout-editor.com/](http://www.keyboard-layout-editor.com/) or in real life.
+A representation of your keyboard should now be shown on the screen, with the correct keys, in a reasonably similar layout to as it was displayed in [http://www.keyboard-layout-editor.com/](http://www.keyboard-layout-editor.com/) or in real life.

 All layout options should be present and selectable as well as encoders shown as two round buttons with arrows (CW/CCW) and a normal button representing the click.